 Ben is an accomplished trial lawyer who handles patent and intellectual property matters—often as lead or co-lead counsel—across a broad range of industries, particularly in the fields of telecommunications, computer software, computer hardware, medical devices, mechanical products, and consumer products.
 He takes a holistic approach to litigation—thoroughly understanding his client’s business, products and technology.
 Ben is adept at leveraging that knowledge to explain complex problems simply, identify future challenges, provide strategic analyses and insights for a client’s competitive advantage, and deliver results in and out of the courtroom.

 Ben’s post-trial work includes writing and arguing post-trial motions, as well as drafting appellate briefs.
 He also handles proceedings and advises clients on many state-law claims, particularly as they relate to complex technical issues, as well as antitrust issues and proceedings that might implicate multidistrict litigation.

 SEP and FRAND Thought Leader

-Ben was intricately involved in developing and executing strategies for the largest worldwide litigation regarding cellular standard essential patents (SEPs), which settled in 2019 after two years of hard-fought litigation.
-He is a go-to advisor as the industry prepares for an explosion of SEP/Fair Reasonable and Nondiscriminatory (FRAND) litigation relating to 5G technology, which will likely help redefine the field of patent litigation.
+Ben was intricately involved in developing and executing strategies for the largest worldwide litigation regarding cellular standard-essential patents (SEP), which settled in 2019 after two years of hard-fought litigation.
+He is a go-to advisor as the industry prepares for an explosion of SEP litigation and fair, reasonable, and non-discriminatory (FRAND) terms relating to 5G technology, which will likely help redefine the field of patent litigation.
 In addition to litigation counsel, Ben advises a broad range of companies on SEP/FRAND licensing and royalties’ strategies to help them avoid litigation entirely, or better position themselves for litigation success.